cgarciae/pypeln/README.md

 * **Flexible**: Pypeln enables you to build pipelines using Processes, Threads and asyncio.Tasks via the exact same API.
 * **Fine-grained Control**: Pypeln allows you to have control over the memory and cpu resources used at each stage of your pipelines.

+For more information take a look at the [Documentation](https://cgarciae.github.io/pypeln).

 ## Installation

 Install Pypeln using pip: